Decomposition of free cumulants

-Let us introduce a conditional expectation induced by $\Phi$ on the ortho\-gonal replica space.
-We would like to encode more information about the products of orthogonal replicas needed in the context of their Motzkin cumulants.
+Let us define a \({\mathcal B}\)-valued expectation induced by \(\Phi\) on the orthogonal replica space.
+Its purpose is to retain, in addition to the scalar moments computed by \(\Phi\), the information about the heights of the Motzkin subpaths associated with blocks.

-The main difference between the mixed moments of orthogonal replicas with respect to $\Phi$ and those with respect to the expectation $E$ defined below is that the latter contains the information about the heights of the Motzkin subpaths associated with blocks.
-In order to do that in the context of the orthogonal replica space we will use the sequence $(e_n)$.
-The explicit definition of $E$ is based on computing the moments with respect to $\Phi$, except that we have to treat the projections $p,q$ that appear on the left and right sides of simple tensors in an appropriate way.
-For transparency, we write the commuting projections on both sides of the scalar-valued moment, but the property $e_ne_m=e_{n\wedge m}$ can also be used.